-The first part of this chapter concerns getting ready, packing, moving, finding a new home, and start-up issues, e.g., utilities, cable TV, etc. The second part covers everyday living, as compared to middle class America.
+This part concerns getting ready, packing, moving, finding a new home, and start-up issues, e.g., utilities, cable TV, etc. Part 2 covers everyday living, as compared to middle class America.
 There are many differences.

 Europe is a big place, but in truth it is many many places.
 With about as many countries and languages as we have states in the USA, a population greater than the United States by a good margin, and a land area more than double that of ours it's impossible to offer a definitive guide to every country in a small chapter of a general introductory book.
 However, many facets of life in different countries are similar, and they are different from ours.
 The following observations will serve as an indication of the kinds of things you will experience as an American moving to and living in Europe.

 I moved to Europe four times, maybe six or seven depending on how you define "move."
 I lived in Holland for about four years in three stints, lived and worked in Germany for two and a half years, lived in France as a student for about six months on two occasions, and lived and worked in Switzerland for two months.
 Some of these have been do-it-myself efforts.
 The German relocation was a company assisted family move.

 Moving overseas is a lot more complicated than moving across the country.
 You must decide what to bring with you because you will find it virtually impossible or incredibly expensive to get anything from home after you have moved.

 Big decisions have to be made, probably in short order.
 If it is a job transfer your company will be the unusual one if it provides more than cursory guidance.
 Your company relocation specialist has probably never gone through the process of moving overseas, and most likely has never even been in Europe.
 So assume that you are on your own.
 The best help and advice you will get is probably going to come from "unofficial" sources.